kwasniew/hyperbook/manuscript/preface.md

 >
 > -- Mark Twain

-This book gives you full coverage of Hyperapp - a tiny framework for building JS web interfaces.
+This book gives you full coverage of Hyperapp - a tiny framework for building rich web interfaces and probably the most capable 500 LOC you will on Github.

 ## How to use it